jbschooley/DPTstuff/README.md

 # DPT Stuff
 Files for Sony's DPT-RP1

+## Wiping Data

+You should probably skip this at first, but if flashing system doesn't fix the problem, wipe data and then flash system again.

+To wipe data, boot into diag mode and run `/usr/local/bin/factory_reset.sh`.
+That should wipe data as well as mmcblk0p16, which means you'll have to copy the img file(s) back onto the device.

 ## Restoring System

 Download system.img from the 1.4.01.16100 Stock folder.
 Check that its MD5 is `5081ec24954714373229a7c76154509a`.